- Swingers tend to be white, between 36 and 55 years of age, mostly college-educated, and married for at least 11 to 20 years.

 - Generally swingers are very happy in their marriages and have strong emotional bonds with their spouses.

-“So, you hang out with swingers, so what are they like?”
+“So, you hang out with swingers.
+What are they like?”

 A friend, familiar with my research on swinging asked me that question as we sat by the pool and sipped on a cold beer.

 “What do you mean by ‘they?’”
 I responded.

 “Well, aren’t ‘they’ weird?
 I bet ‘they’ have orgies all the time and can’t get enough of screwing each other…”

 My friend’s perception of swinging and swingers isn’t much different from conventional wisdom.
 The idea that swinging is a never-ending orgy of sweaty bodies is alive and well in our society.
 Some even refer to it as just plain “sport-screwing.”

 This does not reflect what swinging is all about.
 Moreover, the idea that swinging is part of a deviant, liberal plot devised to corrupt the morals of the country and bring civilization to perdition is far too often endorsed by the popular media.
 I have heard people equate swingers with “those weirdos that are featured on the Springer show.”
 Last year, on the Dr. Phil show, swingers were portrayed as individuals whose relationships were in shambles and had resorted to “cheating” (or swinging) as a last attempt to save a moribund marriage.
 Of course, the good doctor had a therapeutic foolproof solution: to put a stop to this deviant behavior and save the sanctity of the marriage bed, it was necessary for these misguided people to put a complete stop to this dysfunctional behavior.
 I was initially invited to participate in that show but politely declined.